-This article covers the steps involved with installing an SSL certificate in your Full Control Hosting package.
+This article covers the steps involved with installing an SSL certificate in your Full Control Hosting, Managed WordPress Hosting, Business Hosting and VPS packages.

 |What you'll need to get started:|